Don-Stevenson/moviedb/README.md

 # MovieDB

 This is a simple react project that uses an IMDB api to return results to the user.
 Users can click on the results for a popup with more information.

 Based on a tutorial following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/) with some additional features including async await and handling empty search results.

-This Movie Database looks like:
+This is what Movie Database looks like:

 <b>Home Page</b>